European Accessibility Act

-Watch out: You still have around nine months to get your online presence ready for the European Accessibility Act (EAA)!
-The four-year transition period for this Europe-wide accessibility directive ends on June 28, 2025.
+Watch out: The four-year transition period for this Europe-wide accessibility directive ends on 28 June 2025.
 In this article, you will get a compact overview of the EAA, find out the background and get practical tips on what you should definitely pay attention to now.

 Note: This article gives you a general overview of the Directive and the laws derived from it, especially with regard to websites.
 It does not constitute legal advice and does not claim to be exhaustive.
 If in doubt, please refer directly to the regulations or seek professional advice.